Pi-31415/Oculus-Quest-2-Dev-Notes/README.md

 - Oculus Setup on Mac [Tutorial](https://medium.com/@sofaracing/how-to-develop-for-oculus-quest-on-macos-with-unity-5aa487b80d13)

+## Limitations

+- Note: There is a known issue with the thumb trapezium bone (Thumb0) in the OpenXR backend.
+The Thumb0 bone pose does not pinch all the way and there is about a 1/8 of an inch gap between the index finger and thumb when using the system gestures.

 ## Workflow

 - There are 2 ways to run the application, either on Oculus device, or let the computer take the load.